nlemoing/crossword/README.md

 I actually rotated the grid from the configuration my program spit out because it resulted in some interested stacked across clues that shared a theme.
 How serendipitous!

+## Further improvements

+There's still a lot to be desired in terms of efficiency:
+* Match efficiency: we're still running through each word and checking it via string comparison
+* Small dictionary: since the dictionary we're using is small, we can more easily check options exhaustively, but it also means it takes longer to find valid fill since there are fewer valid grids.
+* We're spending a long time finding the most optimal clue to start with when clues have several valid options

+Lots of good ideas sourced from https://cdn.aaai.org/AAAI/1990/AAAI90-032.pdf Kudos to crosshare, which have an open-source platform that includes an autofiller: https://github.com/crosshare-org/crosshare